homepage

 Alba

-With the unfortunate timing of opening right before first lockdown, Alba on the Wibautstraat has been making up for lost time ever since.
-The restaurant’s extensive, leafy terrace is perfect for summer evenings, and it’s even covered with vast umbrellas in case it rains (which it did – a lot – the first time I visited).
+Nestled into a leafy square just off Wibautstraat, Alba’s extensive, covered terrace is perfect for warm evenings.
 There’s a varied menu of natural, organic wines by the glass, which the servers will let you taste before you decide if you ask nicely.
 But for those who fancy themselves as sommeliers, there’s an expansive list of wines by the bottle to select from.
 On the food front, Alba is hard to categorise.
 We tried a perfectly devilled egg, which felt classically French, but later had a Japanese-style slow-cooked egg with a sort of curried mousse – impossible to describe but trust me, it was good.
 Continuing the fusion theme, we ate ultra-fresh peas with tofu and crispy chilli oil, side by side with ricotta gnocchi and courgette.
-And finished up with hanger steak with spiced sweet potato puree and chipotle dressing.
+And finished up with hanger steak with spiced sweet potato purée and chipotle dressing.
 Even the bread and butter were delicious.
-It’s been just as good on every occasion since.
+It’s been just as good on every visit since.

 Ricotta gnocchi with courgette at Alba